biopragmatics/oquat/docs/invalids/prefix/eccode.md

 ## `foodon`: The Food Ontology

-Identifiers for this prefix are given incorrectly correctly in `foodon`.
+Identifiers for this prefix are given incorrectly in `foodon`.
+See the [GitHub repository](https://github.com/FoodOntology/foodon).

 | external_xref         |   usages_count | usages                                                    |
 |-----------------------|----------------|-----------------------------------------------------------|